Oshkosh M1070: Technical description

 The layout of the M1070 is conventional.
 The fully enclosed cab seats the driver, one crewman and up to four passengers.
 The original cab complied with the U.S. Army's Long Term Armor Strategy (LTAS) requirements of an A- and B-kit armoring philosophy.
-For the M1070A1, a May 2013 Acquisition Decision Memorandum authorised the US Army to develop and acquire armoured replaceable cabs for the M1070A1.
+For the M1070A1, a May 2013 Acquisition Decision Memorandum authorised the U.S. Army to develop and acquire armoured replaceable cabs for the M1070A1.
 This led to the HUSK.
 As of late 2020 the HUSK was being produced by Rock Island Arsenal-Joint Manufacturing & Technology Center.
 Numbers involved have not been disclosed.

 The chassis of the M1070 is 356 × 89 × 9.5 mm C-section (channel frame) constructed from SAE 1027 modified, heat-treated carbon manganese steel with a minimum yield strength of 758 MPa.
 This mounts a 3.5 inch fully floating Holland fifth wheel and three winches, two dp Manufacturing 55K 24,947 kg capacity hydraulic winches with 51.8 m of 25 mm cable each, and a single dp Manufacturing 3GN 1,360 kg capacity auxiliary winch with 91.4 m of 6 mm cable.

 The original M1070 is powered by a Detroit Diesel 8V-92TA 12.06-liter diesel engine with 500 hp at 2100 rpm and 1993 Nm torque at 1200 rpm.
 This is coupled to an Allison CLT-754 five-speed automatic transmission and Oshkosh 55000 two-speed transfer case.
 The M1070A1 is powered by a Caterpillar C-18 six-cylinder diesel with 700 hp.
 This is coupled to an uprated Allison 4800SP seven-speed automatic transmission and Oshkosh 30000 single-speed transfer case.

 On the A0 model the front Rockwell steer-drive axle has Hendrickson parabolic taper leaf springs.
 The rear tridem unit is sprung by Hendrickson-Turner air suspension.
 The rearmost axle is a steer-drive unit.
 All axles are Rockwell SVI 5MR hub-reduction with differential locks.
 Steering is power-assisted, and has an auxiliary pump should the main pump fail.
 Mechanical linkage also provides operator control in the event of hydraulic oil pressure loss.

 Rockwell, now AxleTech, S-cam drum brakes are fitted.
 A CM Automotive central tire inflation system (CTIS) is fitted, with four predetermined terrain settings, Highway, Cross-Country, Mud & Snow, Emergency, that enable the operator to adjust tire pressure and lock-up to suit the terrain being crossed.
 A Run Flat mode checks tire pressures regularly and inflates as needed to compensate for leaks.

 The A1 model features uprated AxleTech 5000 Series axles, an anti-lock braking system with traction control and a Dana central tire inflation system.
 Armor mode increases tire pressures to compensate for the added weight of the B-kit armor.
 The operator can manually increase or decrease differential locking based on conditions.